Access the Code of Practice online

 • Mill finish: A smooth, lustrous finish which will dull relatively quickly.

-• Painted Finish: A range of painted finishes are available similar to those offered in painted steel.
+• Painted finish: A range of painted finishes are available similar to those offered in painted steel.

 The high reflectance and emissivity of unpainted aluminium can reduce heat transmission considerably.